Chris Mattmann: NASA Jet Propulsion Laboratory (2001-2024)

-At NASA, Mattmann's work has been applied to a number of space missions including Orbiting Carbon Observatory 1/2, NPP Sounder PEATE, and the Soil Moisture Active Passive (SMAP) Earth science missions.
-Mattmann was also one of the principal developers of the Object Oriented Data Technology platform, an open source data management system framework originally developed by NASA JPL and then donated to the Apache Software Foundation.
+At NASA, Mattmann's work was applied to numerous space missions including Orbiting Carbon Observatory 1/2, NPP Sounder PEATE, and the Soil Moisture Active Passive (SMAP) Earth science missions.
+He was one of the principal developers of the Object Oriented Data Technology platform, an open source data management system framework originally developed by NASA JPL and then donated to the Apache Software Foundation.

-More recently, Chris has been focused on Dark Web and automated data processing technologies and has been leading research teams working with DARPA and NASA JPL on the Memex project.
-This project involves data discovery and dissemination from the Dark Web.
+From 2015 to 2018, Mattmann led research teams working with DARPA and NASA JPL on the Memex project, which involved data discovery and dissemination from the Deep Web and Dark Web.